Dog Enrichment with Educational Toys

 Many people will watch TV, read a book, or complete a puzzle-based game when winding down at the end of the day.
 So, it should come as no surprise that dogs wind down in much the same way!

-Educational toys exercise your dog's brain and, like a physical workout, leave them with less energy.
+Educational toys exercise your dog's brain, keep your dog busy, and, like a physical workout, leave them with less energy.
 With lower levels of energy, your dog is less likely to feel bored and get into mischief.
 This is why educational dog toys can help prevent problem behaviors such as excessive barking or destructive chewing.

 Unwanted behaviors in dogs have been known to develop into more generalized aggressive behaviors if not addressed.
 Educational toys are an excellent way to combat the root of these problems, which is often boredom.